ably77/DCOS-Airgapped/LocalUniverse/README.md

 Remember that the `local-universe.tar.gz` file is pretty large, so it may take some time to transfer.
 It may also be useful to review [How to split a large TAR file](https://www.tecmint.com/split-large-tar-into-multiple-files-of-certain-size/) if the file size is too big for your network policies.
 Because this Local Universe instance is located on AWS, it will be most efficient to use an AWS DC/OS cluster to leverage the AWS intranet for quicker transfer speeds.

-### Step 3: Move systemd files into the /etc/systemd/system directory
+### Step 3: In each Master Node, move the systemd files into the /etc/systemd/system directory

 ```
 sudo mv dcos-local-universe-registry.service /etc/systemd/system/